command [arg ...]

-is a program to hold private keys used for public
+ssh-agent is a program to hold private keys used for

-certificates that match private keys and extra certificates used to build
+private keys and extra certificates used to build chain of certificates

-to the ssh-agent program.
 Through use of environment variables the agent can be located and

-automatically used for authentication when logging in to other
+automatically used for authentication when logging in to other machines